Shenggang/compM080-compGV18-2019/tutorial_002/cpp/README.md

 ### option (a) For those who are familiar with Git.
 1. cd to your previous `compM080-compGV18-2019` directory
 `cd ~/my_code/compM080-compGV18-2019`
-2. commit all your changed you added in the previous tutorial
+2. commit all your change
 `git add .`
 `git commit -m 'added all my changed`
+3. get new code
 `git pull origin master`

 ### option (b) just download/clone this repository again.